miyako/4D-AIKit/README.md

 **Phi 4 Mini** is the first version that added native function call support and native structured output.
 Earlier versions including the original Phi 4 do not have native function call support. **llama.cpp** simulates function calls by system prompt injection and post processing when the `--jinja` and `--chat-template phi3` CLI flags are passed.

+The backend server framework used by Microsoft Azure OpenAI evidently implements the older "JSON Mode" standard not the newer "Structured Outputs" standard used by 4D AI Kit.
+That means the output is unreliable.
+Quick testing shows that the "instuct" models produce valid JSON but ignore the schema.
+"Reasoning" models don't event produce valid JSON.
+This is likely a feature of the backend server, not necesarily of the models themselves.

 |Model|llama.cpp|Azure OpenAI|DeepInfra
 |-|:-:|:-:|:-:|
 |Phi 4 Mini Flash Reasoning|||